 - Are people clear about what is expected ?

 - What are the bottlenecks or inefficiencies?

 - Are people collaborating when deadlines change?

-- Have the employees got the right skills to be productive and manage their time?
+- Have the employees got the skills to be productive?

 - Are the managers enabling productivity?